MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 ## Audiences

-Audiences allow you define a segment of your app's user base using a set of properties (both pre-defined and custom) and send them targeted notifications.
-App Center allows you to create multiple audiences in your app project (5 for the Free plan, and up to 200 for the Advanced plan) and stores them so you can use them with multiple campaigns.
+Audiences allow App Center users to define a segment of an app's user base using a set of properties (both pre-defined and custom) and send them targeted notifications.
+App Center allows customers to create multiple audiences in an app project (up to 200 audiences per app with a maximum of 1,000 devices per audience) and stores them for easy reuse.

 There are two types of properties you can use to define audiences: